abhijeet007rocks8/Dev-Scripts/Web Development/Game Of Equal Number/readme.md

 # Game Of Equal Number
+## Description
+It is a Casino Game.
+Numbers are spinning and you have to stop it by clicking on It.
 ## Features
 - Click on the number to stop.
 - Make all the three number Equal To win the game